Iga Świątek: 2021: Italian Open champion, top 10

-Świątek reached the final At Ostrava Open, but she lost to Barbora Krejčíková in a three-set match that lasted 3 hours and 16 minutes, the longest match of her career so far.
-She subsequently played at San Diego Open, winning her eighth title by defeating Donna Vekić in three sets.

-At the 2022 WTA Finals held in Fort Worth, Texas, Świątek won the group stage without dropping a set defeating Daria Kasatkina, Caroline Garcia and Coco Gauff respectively.
-However, she was upset by Aryna Sabalenka in the semifinals in three sets.
-Nevertheless, she finished the season as year-end no.1 and posted a record win-loss 67–9 in 2022, the most wins in a single season since Serena Williams in 2013.
+Świątek reached the final at the Ostrava Open, but she lost to Barbora Krejčíková in a three-set match that lasted 3 hours and 16 minutes, the longest match of her career so far.
+She subsequently played at the San Diego Open, winning her eighth title by defeating Donna Vekić, in three sets.
+At the 2022 WTA Finals held in Fort Worth, Texas, Świątek won the group stage without dropping a set, defeating Daria Kasatkina, Caroline Garcia and Coco Gauff, respectively.
+However, she was upset by Aryna Sabalenka in the semi-finals in three sets.
+Nevertheless, she finished the season as year-end No. 1 and posted a record win-loss 67–9 in 2022, the most wins in a single season since Serena Williams in 2013.
 She also became the first player since Serena Williams in 2013 to collect over 11,000 ranking points in a single season.

-2023: Twelfth title, 50th consecutive week at No. 1
+She accumulated the second highest ranking points total in WTA history, second only to Serena Williams in 2013.

+2023: French Open and WTA Finals champion

-Świątek started 2023 as only the fourth woman in WTA history to be ranked world No. 1 for 40 or more consecutive weeks in their first stint as the top-ranked player.
-In her first tournament of the year representing Poland at the United Cup in Brisbane, Świątek defeated Yulia Putintseva, Belinda Bencic and Martina Trevisan on the way to the semifinals where she lost to Jessica Pegula in straight sets.
+Świątek's 2023 campaign was statistically less dominant than her 2022 season, but she still managed to win six titles in the year.
+She started 2023 as only the fourth woman in WTA history to be ranked world No. 1 for 40 or more consecutive weeks in their first stint as the top-ranked player.
+In her first tournament of the year representing Poland at the United Cup, she partnered with her compatriots including Hubert Hurkacz and reached the semi-finals.
+At the Australian Open, she lost in the fourth round in straight sets against Elena Rybakina, who would upset Świątek two more times later in the year, respectively in the semi-finals at the Indian Wells Open and in the quarterfinals at the Italian Open.

-At the 2023 Australian Open, the top seeded Świątek reached the fourth round after winning against Jule Niemeier, Camila Osorio and Cristina Bucșa.
-In the fourth round she was defeated by reigning Wimbledon champion Elena Rybakina in straight sets.